bleekere/TAG/schemas/notes-schemas.md

 	- querying
 	- string grammar ("which combination of characters is allowed?")
 	- graph grammar
+	- cross-referencing, e.g. XML id's or pointers to another file like a dictionary
+	- Error messages: the schema tells you what you did wrong and where the error is located (like in oXygen)

 2. Hierarchies
 	- in syntax (like XML)